ethereum/remix-project/README.md

 The `gh-pages` branch has always the latest stable build of Remix.
 It also contains a ZIP file with the entire build.
 Download it to use offline.

-Note: it contains the latest release of Solidity available at the time of the packaging.
+Note: It contains the latest release of Solidity available at the time of the packaging.
 No other compiler versions are supported.

 ## INSTALLATION: